Request your Confidential Consultation at No Cost

 You can’t sell your business if you don’t know how much you should sell your business for.
 Unless you have evaluated the worth of your business, you have no way of knowing whether or not you are getting a fair price.
 I may be able to sell my business quickly, but if I do it at well below market value, it’s probably not worth the time I’ve saved.
 A business broker can help you with this.

-The conventional wisdom is that a small business is usually worth a multiple of their annual cash flow, but there are many other factors that may be at play, such as being in a desirable location or being in an industry that is poised to accelerate.
-A smart play is usually to get an expert third party like a business broker who knows how to evaluate businesses to do an independent, high-quality valuation of your business.
+The conventional wisdom is that a small business is usually worth a multiple of its annual cash flow.
+Still, many other factors may be at play, such as being in a desirable location or being in an industry that is poised to accelerate.
+A smart plan is usually to get an expert third party like a business broker who knows how to evaluate businesses to do an independent, high-quality valuation of your business.